Course Outline

 2

-Explanation of alignment in the teaching cycle using explicit instruction
+Analysis of alignment across the teaching cycle through the application of explicit teaching

 4